ckeditor/ckeditor5/docs/installation/integrations/drupal.md

 # Real-time editing in Drupal

-Drupal is an open-source editing platform.
-CKEditor 5 is the default editor module for Drupal.
-The [CKEditor&nbsp;5 Premium Features module](https://www.drupal.org/project/ckeditor5_premium_features) provides instant integration of the real-time collaboration features.
-Currently, the module includes a set of collaboration tools, the {@link features/productivity-pack Productivity Pack} of essential formatting and navigation features, plus document import and export plugins.
+Drupal is a free and open-source web content management system (CMS) written in PHP.
+CKEditor 5 WYSIWYG rich text editor is the default editor module for Drupal.
+The [CKEditor&nbsp;5 Premium Features module](https://www.drupal.org/project/ckeditor5_premium_features) provides instant integration of the real-time collaboration features with the editing platform.

-The module also includes the free Full Screen Mode, a free-to-use plugin that maximizes the editing area.
-It is especially useful when using features like Document outline or Comments which take up extra space around the editor.
+Currently, the module includes a full set of {@link features/collaboration collaboration tools}, namely Comments, Track changes, and Revision history.
+It also provides the {@link features/productivity-pack Productivity Pack} &nbsp; a set of essential formatting and navigation features &nbsp; as well as document import and export plugins.
+Additionally, the module includes the free Full Screen Mode, a free-to-use plugin that maximizes the editing area.
+It is especially useful when using features like Document outline or Comments that take up extra space around the editor.

 ## Real-time collaboration in Drupal with CKEditor 5